Why would you want to complicate something as simple as managing emails?

 How Hiver does a better job at this?

-The additions are minimal and in sync with rest of the Gmail interface.
+The additions are minimal and in sync with the rest of the Gmail interface.
 It will never distract or distort your Gmail experience in any way.
 Moreover, all your emails stay in Gmail.
 You don’t have to take them outside of your inbox.

 In Help Scout, internal and external conversations overlap